 New Multi50 Arkema 4 trimaran:

-The construction of the new trimaran Multi50 Arkema 4 got underway in September 2018, and its launch is scheduled for summer 2020.
+The construction of the Multi50 Arkema 4 started in September 2018, and was launched in September 2020.

 A new philosophy in boat design

-Designed by marine architect Romaric Neyhousser, Arkema 4 is the result of a new rationale, shared with Lalou and Quentin, which will transpire in the boat’s design.
+Designed by marine architect Romaric Neyhousser, Arkema 4 is the result of a new rationale, shared with Lalou and Quentin, which transpires in the boat’s design.

 Versatility, the watchword for Arkema 4